 A grade below a C is considered unacceptable for progression in the nursing curriculum.
 A student who receives a failing grade in any nursing course will be required to repeat that course at a time when it is offered/space available.
-This may necessitate interruption of the program and the student must request to return.
+This may necessitate interruption of the program and the student must request to return (refer to Request to Repeat a Nursing Course policy).
 A second failure in any required course will result in dismissal.
-A student who receives a failing grade in N265, and the failure is their second course failure in the program, a grade of F will be assigned for N275/285.
+A student who receives a failing grade in NUR 265 and the failure is their first nursing course failure in the program, a grade of incomplete may be requested for NUR 275/NUR 285.
+A student who receives a failing grade in NUR 265 and the failure is their second course failure in the program, a grade of F will be assigned for NUR 275/NUR 285.